PhPeKe/worldAtlas/README.md

   - Button to enable selection of up to 5 countries on the map

 **Additional:**

+4. A scatterplot to correlate variables across all countries
 - Window to group countries in
 - Combine measures